discretize/discretize-guides/builds/necromancer/condi-harbinger/index.md

 - Enter <Skill name="Harbinger Shroud"/> approx. every 20 seconds.
 - You gain Life Force when units around you die or from some skills, namely <Skill name="Weeping Shots"/>, <Skill name="Vile Blast"/> and <Skill name="Devouring Darkness"/> as well as entering <Skill name="Harbinger Shroud"/>.
 - Use <Skill name="Deathly Swarm"/> and <Skill name="Harbinger Shroud"/> (triggering <Trait name="Plague Sending"/>) to transfer Conditions you get from <Skill name="Blood is Power"/> and <Skill name="Plaguelands"/> to the boss.
 - Use all 3 Elixirs off-cooldown to keep up Blight.
 They have the same cooldown.
-Use <Skill name="Elixir of Promise"/> last to ensure you are using it at above the Blight threshold doubling the duration of the <Condition name="Poisoned"/> it applies.
+Use <Skill name="Elixir of Promise"/> last to ensure you are using it above the Blight threshold doubling the duration of the <Condition name="Poisoned"/> it applies.
 - Try to stay on Pistol as much as possible.
 Ideally you will never use a single auto-attack on Scepter.
 It is just for using <Skill name="Devouring Darkness"/> and <Skill name="Grasping Dead"/> before and after every other <Skill name="Harbinger Shroud"/>.
 </Card>
 <Card title="Loop">